gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 {{% figure src="d-latch-from-nand-gates-simplified.png" width="700px" caption="A simplified D latch without an inverter." %}}

+The above design, when built using [CMOS technology](/electronics/circuit-design/digital-logic/gates/#complementary-metal-oxide-semiconductor-cmos-logic) would require 16 MOSFETs (4 for each NAND gate).

 You can also make a D latch with inverters and [transmission gates](/electronics/components/analogue-switches-transmission-gates/).
-This may result in a lower total transistor count than implements it with NAND gates as above.
+This will result in a lower total transistor count to implement than the NAND gate style D latch above.
 The below schematic shows one way of doing it:

 {{% figure src="d-latch-from-transmission-gates.png" width="500px" caption="A D latch made from transmission gates." %}}

+The NAND gate implementation required 16 MOSFETs, but the above circuit only requires 12 (2 for each inverter, 2 for each transmission gate, and 2 to invert the enable signal to drive the transmission gates).

 When `\(E\)` is `HIGH`, the lower transmission gate is `ON` and the input `\(D\)` is passed through to the output `\(Q\)` via two inverters.
 When `\(E\)` is `LOW`, the higher transmission gate is `ON` and the output is fed back to itself via two inverter (hence performing the latching action).
 The [Texas Instruments CD4042B](https://www.ti.com/lit/ds/symlink/cd4042b.pdf) uses a similar technique to implement it's D latches[^bib-ti-cd4042b-ds].